drminnaar/aws-dotnet-examples/README.md

 * [Amazon SNS] - Amazon Simple Notification Service (Amazon SNS) is a web service that coordinates and manages the delivery or sending of messages to subscribing endpoints or clients.
 * [Amazon SQS] - Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
 * [Amazon Cognito] - Amazon Simple Notification Service (Amazon SNS) is a web service that coordinates and manages the delivery or sending of messages to subscribing endpoints or clients.
+* [Amazon DynamoDb] - Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
 * [.NET5] - .NET5 is a free and open-source managed software framework for Linux, Windows and macOS.
 * [C#] - A multi-paradigm programming language encompassing strong typing, imperative, declarative, functional, generic, object-oriented (class-based), and component-oriented programming disciplines.